Recent Water Damage Posts

 - Caulking at the base or surrounding of a shower/tub combination.

-Have a Professional Inspect Your Shower Pan, Whether New or Old
+Have a Professional Inspect Your Shower Pan

-Determine the Severity of the Issue By Searching the Levels Below
+Determine the Severity of the Issue by Searching the Levels Below

 SERVPRO Drying Out Water Damaged Clarksville Homes

-Temperature is also an important factor, especially in cold weather.
+Temperature is also an essential factor, especially in cold weather.
 Since the preferred range to dry home and property is 70 to 90 degrees, we try to engage the HVAC system if it is operational carefully.
 If not, then specialists use space heaters to raise the internal temperature.
-They carefully monitor the temperature in every affected room to keep it under 80 degrees on the first day; however, since a higher temperature can increase the humidity.
+They carefully monitor the temperature in every affected room to keep it under 80 degrees on the first day; however, a higher temperature can increase the humidity.

 4 Easy Tips to Prevent Water Damage

-- Be careful where you plant
+1. Be careful where you plant.

 Some plants and trees, like weeping willows, have pretty invasive roots.
 If you’re not careful, they’ll grow right into your sprinkler system, drainage field, pipes, and septic tanks.
 Plan before you plant to keep roots away from any water lines.

-- Clean out roof gutters
+2. Clean out roof gutters.

 Most folks don’t realize these chemicals are eating away at their pipes (and they might not be too good for you either).
 If you rely on them a lot, you could be setting yourself up for leaks.
-That’s why owning a drain snake is a good solution to clear away clogs.
+That’s why owning a drain snake is an excellent solution to clear away clogs.
 They’re pretty inexpensive, you can get them at your local hardware store, and they can cut through most any clog you’ll have without damaging pipes or making your eyes red and teary.

-- Never pour grease down your sink
+4. Never pour grease down your sink.